Gringo

 Gringo (/ˈgriːngoʊ/, /es/, /pt/) (masculine) or gringa (feminine) is a term in Spanish and Portuguese for a foreigner.
 In Spanish, the term usually refers to English-speaking Anglo-Americans.
 There are differences in meaning depending on region and country.
-The term is often considered derogatory, but is not always used to insult, and in the United States, its usage and offensiveness is disputed.
+Depending on usage, the term is sometimes considered derogatory, but is not always used to insult, and in the United States, its usage and offensiveness is disputed.

 The word derives from the term used by the Spanish for a Greek person: griego.
-According to the Oxford English Dictionary, the first recorded use in English comes from John Woodhouse Audubon's Western Journal of 1849–1850, in which Audubon reports that his party was hooted and shouted at and called "Gringoes" while passing through the town of Cerro Gordo, Veracruz.
+The earliest attestation in English is in John Woodhouse Audubon's Western Journal of 1849–1850, in which Audubon reports that his party was hooted and shouted at and called "Gringoes" while passing through the town of Cerro Gordo, Veracruz.